-The Greenbrier High School consisted of two distinct properties, both demolished, in Ronceverte, West Virginia.
+The now-demolished Greenbrier High School consisted of two distinct properties in Ronceverte, West Virginia.

 The first district school, a white-only one-room schoolhouse, was constructed on Greenbrier Avenue in 1875.
 3 It was replaced with a more substantial brick school for white children on a different site in 1882.
 The original building was re-purposed for the town’s first school for black children.
 In 1887, the Maple Grove Colored School, a two-story facility, was built and the county’s graded school system was instituted a year later.